HumayunKabirSobuj/Course-Learning-App-Job-Task/readme.md

 # 🎓 Course Learning App (LMS Backend)

-A robust and scalable Learning Management System (LMS) backend built with Node.js, Express, MongoDB, and TypeScript.
-This API connects students and teachers through structured courses, lessons, topics, quizzes, and performance tracking.
+A fully-featured and modular Learning Management System (LMS) backend built using Node.js, Express, TypeScript, and MongoDB.
+This system empowers seamless interaction between students and teachers through structured course creation, lesson planning, topic management, quizzes, and progress tracking.

+It is designed to be scalable, maintainable, and secure, making it ideal for modern education platforms.

 ---